Mountain Trout On-The-Stream Fly Fishing School in Shenandoah National Park

 - Virginia Freshwater Fishing License (available at our fly shop) or online at gooutdoorsvirginia.com

 - Change of clothes, raincoat, warm jacket

 - You may purchase flies, leaders, fly boxes and other gadgets at the school if needed or you may bring your own with you.

 You will need to provide your own transportation.
-The road into the Rapidan is rough so bring an appropriate vehicle (one that has average clearance).
+The road into the Rapidan is rough so bring an appropriate vehicle (one that has slightly more than average clearance such as an SUV, Pickup Truck, Subaru Outback, etc).
 Please make sure your car has at least half tank of gas before arriving as there is no place to stop for gas in the Syria area.